Skip to Content

 Growing calls for wider industry collaboration

-The pressure is set to increase on available raw materials with production ramping up and new refineries coming into the market.
-Nyberg believes that there is enough availability of waste and residue fats and oils to significantly ramp up renewable fuels production but also stresses the need to broaden the raw materials pool that can be used to fulfil future demand and mandates like ReFuelEU.
+The pressure is set to increase the available raw materials with production ramping up and new refineries coming into the market.
+Nyberg believes that there is enough availability of waste and residue oils and fats to significantly ramp up renewable fuels production but also stresses the need to broaden the raw materials pool that can be used to fulfil future demand and mandates like ReFuelEU.

 Beyond airlines, we are also seeing the travel industry embarking on initiatives to reduce emissions.
 For example, the ATPI Group announced in 2024 a new partnership with Neste on SAF that expands the Group’s pioneering carbon measurement, reduction and compensation service, ATPI Halo, by allowing clients to invest in SAF and address the pressing need for greater environmental responsibility in air travel.

-The next five years will be critical to start creating a pipeline for delivering such incentives.
+The next five years will be critical to start creating a pipeline for delivering such incentives, and accelerating aviation’s journey to net-zero carbon emissions.